MilaProgramming/ChallengeBackendJr/README.md

 **SELECT ONLY ONE**

 - [ ] 1.
 Check for the presence of an error.
 If it exists, then set a class property to the error.
-- [ ] 2.
+- [x] 2.
 Check for the presence of an error.
 If it exists, throw an exception with the error.
 - [ ] 3.
 Check for the presence of an error.
 If it exists, set a class property to the error, then throw an exception.

+A: Throwing an exception immediately on error detection ensures that failures are handled explicitly and transparently by consuming code.
 ---

 ### 6